Preventative Care, Exams, Cleanings & Sealants

-At no additional charge, Dr. Aver provides a quick and painless evaluation of your oral bacteria.
-Why?
+A Microscopic Plaque Analysis is a quick and painless evaluation of your oral bacteria.
 The bacteria in your mouth give insight into not only the health of your mouth, but an understanding of your overall body’s health and wellness.
 Patients with compromised health may reveal high levels of bacterial activity and this helps Dr. Aver choose the most appropriate treatment for each patient.

 More information about Microscopic Imaging of Dental Plaque